 America has been called “Lard Ass Nation” because of our ever-increasing sedentary lifestyle.
 The average man no longer farms, works construction, joins the military or participates in other active manly pursuits.
 Most of our jobs now are seated.
 Fewer of us play sports.
 Most young men spend their free time gaming or viewing digital media.
-Yet, men are biologically-wired to be active.
+Yet, men are biologically-wired to be active. and active we must be!

 Better yet, be active with a purpose.
 A dog chasing his tail is active, but he is not getting anywhere.
 Choose a meaningful activity, be it something short-term or long, and dive into it.
 Discover – Pursue – Conquer, then move on to the next thing.
-Make a difference with your life rather than sit on the couch consuming media, while slowly killing your brain and atrophying your muscles.
+Make a difference with your life rather than sitting on the couch consuming media, while slowly killing your brain and atrophying your muscles.

 All men die, some men never live.
 My paraphrase of the Braveheart tagline says it all.
 You do not need to merely exist; you need to conquer the world.
 You need to scale the mountains, brave the deserts, and dive the oceans.
 Not every man will have the means to literally do all these things but you can put them into practice metaphorically.